philosophy

-i’m interested in supporting people to become curious about where they learned who they need to be in order to maintain relationships. many of us, early on, became entangled by stories and beliefs that told us we need to be something other than who we are to be connected. we developed ways to be that we believed would keep people close — but, usually, that meant pushing aside or denying parts of ourselves.
+i work with people as they explore where they learned who they need to be in order to maintain relationships. many of us, early on, became entangled with stories that told us we need to be something other than who we are to be connected. we developed ways to be that we believed would keep people close — but, usually, that meant pushing aside or denying parts of ourselves.

 approach